zelanko/sql-docs.fr-fr/docs/relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics.md

 ```
 --Use a filtered condition to separate hot data in a rowstore table
--- from “warm” data in a columnstore index.
+-- from "warm" data in a columnstore index.

 -- create the table
 CREATE TABLE  orders (